 This course covers income tax theory, concepts and regulations relating to corporations.
-The course includes the Federal and California tax systems and income taxation relating to Corporations as well as basic tax research and ethical implications.
+The course includes the federal and California tax systems and income taxation relating to Corporations as well as basic tax research and ethical implications.
 This course includes coverage of both C Corporations and S Corporations.
-This course qualifies for continuing education.
-May be repeated.
+This course may be repeatable as continuing education for professional certification.